-The queueing model of the hospital department may be presented as a network of $12 \ G/G/1$ workstations (six surgeons performing both consultation and surgery) and $3 \ G/G/m$ workstations (the recovery wards).
-The network is an open re-entry network with stochastic routings and is modeled using the principles of the parametric decomposition approach.
-While other approaches are available (e.g. Brownian motion queueing models), a previous study has shown that the parametric decomposition approach works best when modeling complex hospital systems (Creemers et al., 2007).
+The queueing model of the hospital department may be presented as a network of 12 G/G/1 workstations (six surgeons performing both consultation and surgery) and 3 G/G/m workstations (the recovery wards).
+The network is an open re-entry network with stochastic routings and is modeled using the principles of the parametric decomposition approach that was pioneered by Jackson [8].
+The parametric decomposition approach has further been refined by authors such as Kingman [9], Shanthikumar et al. [10], Bitran et al. [11], Whitt [12], Lambrecht et al. [13] and Vandaele et al. [14].
+While other approaches are available (e.g. Brownian motion queueing models), a previous study has shown that the parametric decomposition approach works best when modeling complex hospital systems [4].

-The queue discipline adhered to at each of the stations is FCFS.
+The queue discipline adhered at each of the stations is FCFS.
 Any variation in the arrival of patients (e.g. the early, late, unannounced or not showing up of patients) is presumed to be absorbed in the variance of the arrival process.
 The model assumes infinite buffers to exist in front of every queue.
 Realizing that the buffers in front of the consultation and surgery workstation correspond to their respective waiting lists, it would be incorrect to restrain them in size.
-In real life, if patients contact the hospital to make an appointment for a consultation or a surgery, they will be issued an appointment date no matter how far ahead in time this date might be (i.e. we assume patients not to display any balking-or reneging-behavior when arriving or abiding at the queue).
+In real life, if patients contact the hospital to make an appointment for a consultation or a surgery, they will be issued an appointment date no matter how far ahead in time this date might be (i.e. we assume patients not to display any balking- or reneging-behavior when arriving or abiding at the queue).
 Hence buffer capacities are virtually unlimited.
 With respect to the recovery wards, one might argue that queue capacity is in fact limited.
 However, there are several reasons that are able to question this assertion.
 Next to rendering the model highly intractable, finite buffers do not necessarily correspond to reality since shortages of bed capacity at the wards are solved at the local level and in general do not prolong the sojourn time of a patient (this of course presumes the presence of unoccupied beds somewhere in the hospital).
 Therefore we will assume infinite buffers at all stages of the treatment process.
 Considering the multiclass re-entry environment of the queueing network, aggregation of the arrival and service process is required in order to perform a decomposition-based queueing analysis.

-More formally, let i $(i \in \{1, ..., I\})$ denote the workstation in the network, let k $(k \in \{1, ..., K\})$ denote the DRG group a patient belongs to and let g $(g \in \{1, ..., G\})$ denote the surgeon a patient is assigned to.
+More formally, let i ($i \in \{1, ..., I\}$) denote the workstation in the network, let k ($k \in \{1, ..., K\}$) denote the DRG group a patient belongs to and let g ($g \in \{1, ..., G\}$) denote the surgeon a patient is assigned to.
 As such, we have KG classes of patients visiting a set of I workstations.
-Let the pair (k, g) denote the class of a patient (i.e. a patient of class (k, g) is assigned a surgeon g and belongs to DRG group k).
+Let the pair (k, g) denote the class of a patient (i.e. a patient of class (k, g) is assigned a surgeon g and belongs to DRG group g).
 Patients belonging to different classes are allowed to differ in terms of interarrival times, service times and routing.
 Assume interarrival times and service times of patients to be i.i.d. if they belong to one and the same class and assume them to be independently (but not necessarily identically) distributed otherwise.
-Let $\eta{i(k,g)}$ denote the external arrival rate of a class (k, g) patient at workstation i (remark that external arrivals are only assumed to take place at the consultation workstations).
-The aggregate external arrival rate at a workstation i equals:
+Let $\eta{i(k,g)}$ denote the external arrival rate of a class (k,g) patient at workstation i (remark that external arrivals are only assumed to take place at the consultation workstations).
+The aggregate external arrival rate at a workstation i equals